alphagov/govuk-developer-docs/source/manual/alerts/root-filesystem-is-readonly.html.md

 The machine will need to have a filesystem check forced on reboot.
-To do this you will need access to the vCloud Director instance for the environment, this access is typically only available to members of the infrastructure team.
+To do this you will need access to the vCloud Director instance for the environment, this access is typically only available to members of the GOV.UK Infrastructure team.
 However, if you do on-call, you should have access to the vCloud Production environment.

 In the vCloud Director instance: